 Fastest WordPress Hosting #1 – Templ

 Templ is the fastest hosting for WordPress, and it starts at just $15 per month (Claim $30 credits).
 Templ sites secured top spots in all our tests.
-Templ host use Google Cloud platform, CDN and DNS and it helps you to host your site as like as how Google hosts their web properties like Gmail and Youtube.
-Google says, their CDN locations are the same they use to serve Google's Web properties.
+Templ host uses the Google Cloud platform, CDN, and DNS, and it helps you host your sites, like how Google hosts their web properties like Gmail and Youtube.
+Google says their CDN locations are the same they use to serve Google's Web properties.

 Fastest WordPress Hosting #2 – Cloudways

 Cloudways is our third best recommendation for fast WordPress hosting.
-Their TTFB is the best along with Templ.
+Their TTFB is the best, along with Templ.
 Their simple load test provided impressive results but performed average in other load tests.
-Considering the pricing, performance as factors, Cloudways truly deserves to be in our list.
+Considering the pricing, performance as factors, Cloudways truly deserves to be on our list.

 Website: Cloudways.com (use code BLOGGINGIO to get $25 free credits)